Smithsonian/dporepo/README.md

 #### Install the Application
 Go to http://localhost:8080/ (Windows/XAMPP) http://127.0.0.1:8000/ (Mac) and click the "Install" button (switch the port number if need be)

-If installation says it succeeded but you have no database, the most likely culprit is your version of MySQL doesn't support json fields.
+If installation says it succeeded but you have no database, the most likely culprit is your version of MySQL doesn't support json fields.\
-- TODO: Temp cheat, change the 2 JSON fields to varchar(8000) within database_create.sql
-authoring_item, authoring_presentation tables
+- TODO: Temp fix for wrong MySQL version- change the 2 JSON fields to varchar(8000) within database_create.sql authoring_item, authoring_presentation tables

 #### Register, and create a new user account.